| 8:00 AM - 8:05 AM | |

 | 12:10 PM - 12:50 PM | |

 | 12:50 PM - 1:30 PM | Move from presentation to problem-solving in these highly interactive, peer-driven roundtables.
-This is your opportunity to roll up your sleeves and tackle your most pressing AI implementation challenges with a small group of fellow operators facing the same hurdles.
+Each roundtable covers a different topic, allowing attendees to choose the discussion most relevant to them.

 Choose one topic that aligns with your most urgent priority.

-- Starting Your First Agentic AI Pilot Without Over-Promising.
+- Starting Your First Agentic AI Pilot Without Over-Promising

 - Supply Chain and Contractor Management – Using AI Without Breaking Relationships.